Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 ### Heat Map of Numeric Variables
 ![image](https://user-images.githubusercontent.com/115194266/213324575-ddddfe1a-de13-4666-ab83-885560e08533.png)
-A heat map can be used to display
+A heat map can be used to display correlations between multiple variables.
+By using a heat map, we can display